base-org/web/apps/base-docs/base-camp/docs/hardhat-verify/hardhat-verify-sbs.md

 npx hardhat --network base_goerli etherscan-verify
 ```

-You should receive the following reponse:
+You should receive the following response:

 ```
 verifying Lock ...